 Having your own newsletter is one of the most effective and cheapest ways to stay in contact with your target group.
 But what options does WordPress offer for newsletters?
 Which plugins should you have on your radar?
 And what are the legal aspects of sending your own newsletter?
 We have the answers for you.

 The word newsletter is unfortunately far too often associated with annoying email spam.
-Sure, there's more than enough of those being sent out every day.
-But a well-crafted newsletter is a true shining star in online marketing and conversion.
-We experience this again and again with our RAIDBOXES newsletter.
+Sure, there is more than enough of that.
+But a well-done newsletter is a true super talent in online marketing and conversion.
+We see this again and again with our Raidboxes newsletter.

 Benefits of newsletters